-Compensation Committee Role Executive compensation decisions are made by the Compensation Committee, Committee Role whose members are all independent, non-employee directors under the NASDAQ listing standards.
+Compensation Committee Role

+Executive compensation decisions are made by the Compensation Committee, whose members are all independent, non-employee directors under the NASDAQ listing standards.
 The Compensation Committee operates under a written charter approved by the S&T Board, which it reviews, modifies as necessary and reaffirms on an annual basis.
 The Compensation Committee charter is available in the Governance section of our website at www.stbancorp.com.

 The Compensation Committee considers overall corporate performance as well as individual initiative and achievements when reviewing and approving all compensation decisions relating to S&T's NEOs.
 The objective of the Compensation Committee is to appropriately structure compensation to allow us to recruit, train, motivate and retain highly talented individuals at all levels of the organization who are committed to our core values and our future success while also ensuring a strong connection between pay and performance.

 The Compensation Committee is actively involved in the oversight of not only NEO compensation but all remuneration programs that have a material cost profile, that could materially affect S&T's risk profile or influence the focus of key contributors on achievement of strategic and tactical objectives.

 The Compensation Committee independently decides the compensation that S&T will pay the CEO and President.
-On July 12, 2021, the S&T Board approved employment agreements with three-year terms for Mr. McComish, the CEO, and Mr. Antolik, the President, that included salary, annual cash incentives, long-term incentives and other compensation.
+On July 12, 2021, the S&T Board approved employment agreements, each with an initial threeyear term followed by an automatic annual renewal unless otherwise terminated or not renewed, for Mr. McComish, the CEO, and Mr. Antolik, the President, that included salary, annual cash incentives, longterm incentives and other compensation.
 The Compensation Committee reviews and approves the salary of the CEO and President annually.

 For the remaining executive officers, the CEO makes recommendations to the Compensation Committee, which reviews, approves or adjusts the recommendations.
 The Compensation Committee meets in an executive session to discuss and finalize its decisions regarding the CEO's compensation.

 The S&T Board reviews all decisions relating to the compensation of executive officers, except for decisions about awards under the S&T Bancorp, Inc. 2021 Incentive Plan (the "2021 Plan"), the MIP and the LTIP, which are made solely by the Compensation Committee with input from the CEO on all other NEOs.

+Management Role

-Management Role The salaries for the other NEOs are reviewed by the CEO and are presented for approval to the Compensation Committee on an annual basis.
-Independent Compensation Committee Role In 2023, the Compensation Committee engaged Aon to assist in the evaluation, oversight, and periodic refinement of executive reward programs.
-Specifically, Aon advised on the compensation package for the Directors, performed a review and update of the Peer Banks, and analyzed executive total direct compensation compared to the Peer Banks.
+The salaries for the other NEOs are reviewed by the CEO and are presented for approval to the Compensation Committee on an annual basis.

+Independent Compensation Committee Role

+In 2024, the Compensation Committee engaged Aon to assist in the evaluation, oversight, and periodic refinement of executive reward programs.
+Specifically, Aon advised on the executive compensation review, directed towards base compensation and incentive participant levels.

 The Compensation Committee has monitored the relationship with Aon carefully and has determined that the advice provided on NEO pay meets the highest standards of internal and external defensibility for such advice and that Aon is independent and that there were no conflicts of interest resulting from retaining Aon for such engagement.
 In reaching these conclusions, the Compensation Committee considered the factors set forth in both SEC rules and NASDAQ listing standards.